salmoni/CESILPy/README.md

 Programs are formatted into 3 columns.

-Comments begin with "%" as the first character in the line.
+Comments begin with an asterisk * as the first character in the line.
 Anything else on the line is ignored.
 Multi-line comments are not possible.

 Empty lines are not parsed but ignored.